DawnSheedy/jubeat-converter/README.md

 ## What is this

-This is a script for converting game files from jubeat to a format that my [Unity application](https://github.com/DawnSheedy/unity-rhythm) can understand.
+This is a quick (and very messy) script for converting game files from jubeat to a format that my [Unity application](https://github.com/DawnSheedy/unity-rhythm) can understand.

 ## How does it work: